This post originally published in 2013 and has been recently updated.

 Thankfully, Wolf Paving is here to help you.
-Project Manager Riley Stendel took the time to answer some important questions homeowners often ask.
-Here’s what Riley had to say about maintaining asphalt driveways.
+One of our top Project Managers took the time to answer some important questions homeowners often ask.
+Here’s what he had to say about maintaining asphalt driveways.

-How does a homeowner know if they can just sealcoat driveway verse when it is time for a new asphalt driveway?
+How does a home or business owner know if they can just sealcoat a driveway or when it is time for a new asphalt driveway?

-- To crack fill something like that would basically turn the area into a continuous sheet of crack filling rubber.
+- To crack fill over a patch of alligator cracks would basically turn the area into a continuous sheet of crack filling rubber.
 If you would do that, in warmer weather, vehicle tires can adhere to this large area of crack filler and literally pull the pavement out of the driveway.

-What do you look for to base your recommendation on?
+What do you base your paving recommendation on?

 - I take a good look at the cracking on the driveway and whether or not the driveway drainage mechanics are working properly.
 Significant cracking of the pavement underneath allows water into the base, which in turn accelerates cracking during freeze-thaw times of the year.
 On the drainage mechanics, I look to see if the driveway is draining properly and not allowing drainage towards foundations, doors, or other undesirable places.
 If I see either of these things, I recommend a new driveway to cure the issues.

 - If the driveway has the alligatoring effect where just the sealcoat has that cracked glazed pottery look, a sealcoat will merely make everything nice and black again, but the effect will still be there once the sealcoat has been completed.
 This type of cracked-pottery alligatoring effect has no effect on the structural integrity of the driveway and is merely cosmetic in nature.
-If cosmetics of the drive are of significant importance to the homeowner, I recommend a new driveway.
+If cosmetics of the drive are of significant importance to the home or business owner, I recommend a new driveway.

-If a homeowner tried to "do-it-yourself" sealcoat and it went horrible wrong, how can Wolf Paving help fix it?
+If I tried a "do-it-yourself" sealcoat and it went horrible wrong, can Wolf Paving help fix it?

-- Much off-the-shelf sealcoat types of products have been formulated to be able to withstand being on a store shelf for an extended period of time, and as such aren’t the quality of the types of sealer that Wolf Paving uses.
-We custom mix our sealers with the appropriate additives, and this material is kept in a suspended state by frequent mixing, which the store brands cannot.
+- Many off-the-shelf sealcoating products have been formulated to withstand sitting on a store shelf for an extended period of time.
+As a result, these products cannot match the quality and durability of the products and types of sealer that Wolf Paving uses.
+We custom mix our sealers with the appropriate additives, and our material is kept in a suspended state of frequent mixing; something store brands are not able to offer.
 I have seen driveways where an attempt by a homeowner went badly and we were asked to see what we can do - with mixed results.
 As we have no control over the chemical makeup of the material the homeowner used, we can’t guarantee against a reaction between their sealer and ours, and any adhesion issues that may result.

-- I have also seen homeowner attempts where their sealer never fully cures and remains a little tacky, which can be an issue.
-I’d recommend us coming in and sealing over the top in hopes that there are no issues (most of the time there is not an issue), but there needs to be an understanding that we can’t guarantee against that reaction but will do our best.
+- I have also seen homeowner attempts where their sealer never fully cures and remains a little tacky, which can be an major issue.
+To these homeowners, I often recommend having the Wolf Paving team come in and sealing over the top in hopes that there are no issues (most of the time there is not an issue), but there needs to be an understanding that we can’t guarantee against a reaction, but will do our best.

 Why would someone just sealcoat the end of their driveway?

-Any advice or quick tips for a homeowner with weathered asphalt driveway?
+Any advice or quick tips for a homeowner with a weathered asphalt driveway?

 - Definitely.
-Call for an estimate to a reputable established trusted contractor stating that you have a weathered driveway and would appreciate suggestions on what the best cost-effective course of action would be.
+Call for an estimate to a reputable contractor stating that you have a weathered driveway and would appreciate suggestions on what the best, cost-effective course of action would be.
 So much depends on the visual inspection of the driveway by the estimator.
 A weathered asphalt driveway (depending on the needs and wants of the customer) could basically be left alone until budget allows for a new driveway.
 It could only require crack filling to protect it from the harmful effects of freeze/thaw (if cosmetics are not a high priority but function is), or the driveway could be crack filled and sealcoated to bring it as close to the appearance of a new driveway as possible- again.
-So much is up to the inspection by the estimator and conversation with the homeowner.
+So much is up to the inspection by the estimator and conversation with the home or business owner.